 Legendary Hollywood actress Lauren Bacall died on August 12, 2014, leaving behind an estate estimated at $26.6 million and three children who face a couple of potentially serious problems that could have been avoided through effective estate planning.

-Her will was made public a mere 10 days following her death because her children plan to auction off her artwork this fall.
-As a resident of New York, Bacall’s estate will be subject to both state and federal estate taxes.
+Her will was made public a mere 10 days following her death because her children planned to auction off her artwork.
+As a resident of New York, Bacall’s estate was subject to both state and federal estate taxes.
 A trust left to her by Bogart will also be subject to tax based on its valuation.

-Although Bacall directed in her will that her apartment be sold, there is no guarantee that it could sell in time to pay the estate taxes.
+Although Bacall directed in her will that her apartment be sold, there is never a guarantee that it could sell in time to pay the estate taxes.
 Life insurance is one of the most common ways to ensure there is sufficient liquidity to pay taxes and other expenses.

 Besides the financial assets, Bacall left her children the right to her likeness and other intellectual property associated with her illustrious career.
 (She did request that her children not sell her personal effects, letters and memorabilia in her will.)
 This could be of significant value in future years, and the IRS could come after the heirs for taxes based on that value.

-There could also be issues that arise regarding the management of this intellectual property in the coming years, which could lead to litigation as it has in the cases of other Hollywood greats, like Michael Jackson.
+There could also be issues that arise regarding the management of this intellectual property, which could lead to litigation as it has in the cases of other Hollywood greats, like Michael Jackson.
 To help avoid this, the family could establish a trust or family entity to manage these assets and make decisions on how they will be used in the future.